Assignment Help

 Checking Academic Tone and Register in Your Homework Assignment

 Academic tone is one of the most frequently commented-on aspects of student assignment feedback — and one of the least well-understood by students.
 “Informal language” or “needs a more academic register” are common marking comments that students receive without clear guidance on what these actually mean in practice.
-This section of the proofreading checklist addresses tone and register specifically, because they require different attention than grammar or citation errors.

 What Is Academic Register and Why Does It Matter?

-Academic register refers to the level of formality, precision, and evidence-dependency that is appropriate for scholarly written work.
+Academic register refers to the level of formality, precision, and evidence-dependency appropriate for scholarly written work.
 It’s not about using complicated words — it’s about communicating with precision, appropriate evidence, appropriate hedging, and without the emotional, conversational shortcuts that work fine in speech but undermine credibility in academic writing.

 Academic Tone — Proofread for These Specific Issues